Trustworthy Language Model (TLM) - Quickstart

 }

-The score quantifies how confident you can be that the response is good (higher values indicate greater trustworthiness).
-These scores combine estimates of both aleatoric and epistemic uncertainty to provide an overall gauge of trustworthiness.
-Boost the reliability of your Generative AI applications by adding contingency plans to override LLM answers whose trustworthiness score falls below some threshold (e.g., route to human for review, append disclaimer that answer is uncertain, revert to a default baseline answer, or request a prompt with more information/context).
+The response is generated from the base LLM model powering TLM (most standard LLM models are supported).
+The score quantifies how confident you can be that the response is correct (higher values indicate greater trustworthiness).
+These scores are computed via state-of-the-art uncertainty estimation for LLMs.
+Boost the reliability of any LLM application by adding contingency plans to override LLM responses whose trustworthiness score is low (e.g. route to human for review, append disclaimer, revert to a fallback answer, or request more information from your user).

 Scoring the trustworthiness of a given response